TikhonJelvis/RL-book/chapter0/chapter0.md

 #### Chapter 0: Overview

+* Learning Reinforcement Learning
-* What this book is about and how best to learn this topic
+* What you'll learn from this book
+* Expected Background to read this book
+* Overview of Chapters
 * Decluttering the jargon in Optimal Decisioning under Uncertainty
 * Introduction to the Markov Decision Process (MDP) framework
 * Examples of important real-world problems that fit the MDP framework